by-covid/gtn/docs/ro-crate-in-python/index.md

 }
 ```

-To register the workflow as a `ComputationalWorkflow`:
+To register the workflow as a `ComputationalWorkflow`, run the following:

 ```bash
 rocrate add workflow -l galaxy sort-and-change-case.ga
 ```

 Now the workflow has a type of `["File", "SoftwareSourceCode", "ComputationalWorkflow"]` and points to a `ComputerLanguage` entity that represents the Galaxy workflow language.
-Also, the workflow is listed as the crate's `mainEntity` (see https://about.workflowhub.eu/Workflow-RO-Crate).
+Also, the workflow is listed as the crate's `mainEntity` (see https://w3id.org/workflowhub/workflow-ro-crate/1.0).

 To add [workflow testing metadata](https://github.com/crs4/life_monitor/wiki/Workflow-Testing-RO-Crate) to the crate: